Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Layout
 ======

-The most obvious instance of layout is the module declaration list, but other constructs introduce clauses as well.
+The most obvious instance of layout is the module declaration list, but blocks, lists, and records can start layout as well.
 For readability, clauses may span multiple lines, so some way of distingishing the start / end of clauses must be defined.
 This amounts to adding braces and semicolons so as to make it layout-insensitive.
-The braces are virtual braces; they don't syntactically match with explicit braces, but are semantically identical.
+The inserted braces are "virtual": they don't grammatically match with braces explicitly written in the file, but are otherwise semantically identical.

 ::